Email: soha@forwardtraining.me

 Leadership Under Stress

-How behavior shifts when stakes increase.
+How leadership behavior shifts as pressure and stakes increase.

-The output is not a score.
+The output is not a score.It is diagnostic clarity on leadership and team effectiveness.

 .jpg)